 Our field trip was to the Donald Danforth Plant Science Center, where researchers told us they aim to use breeding and bio-engineering to create tougher and more nutritious plants that can deal with droughts and stresses similar to those examples.
 It’s a good goal, though I should add our tour gave us a one-sided impression of the place.
 They have a slick-looking building, at least.

 That evening I went back to the Arch, this time under a clear sky.
 I like to call this half-century-old structure the country’s largest piece of public art on the continent; in fact, apparently it’s the largest monument in the Americas.
-It’s 630 feet tall, but because it narrows as it rises, forced perspective gives it the appearance of towering twice as high above the western bank of the Mississippi.
+It’s 630 feet tall and narrows as it rises, creating the appearance of towering even higher above the western bank of the Mississippi.
 It’s stunning to see.

 After the walk, some other journalists and I trekked around town looking for a bar to hang out in.
 I’d never had such an opportunity to meet other writers and freelancers, hear about their paths and stories and bounce some ideas around together.
 One participant worked at the Omaha World-Herald near my old hometown, and I met some cool folks from Colorado, Maryland and the Northwest.
 It was absolutely a worthwhile experience.

 Tuesday was devoted to the conference, so I don’t have many photos to show from then.
 I said I’d get back to how environmental problems can be unbearably grim, so for those interested, I’ll give a run-down of the more uplifting theme of the day: adaptation.
 The word “resilience” was used dozens of times.
 Climate change is already happening, the speakers said, so here’s how we’re trying to deal with it.